neurobagel/documentation/docs/federate.md

 Any local neurobagel nodes you deploy will only be visible to users inside of your local network (internal federation).
-Existing public nodes in the neurobagel network are accessible to everyone (e.g. on [query.neurobagel.org](https://query.neurobagel.org/)) and you can choose to also add them to your local deployment through read-only federation.
+Existing public nodes in the neurobagel network are accessible to everyone via our public query tool (e.g. on [query.neurobagel.org](https://query.neurobagel.org/)) and you can choose to also make them available to your local deployment through read-only federation.

 ## Setting up for local federation
-Local federation in neurobagel is provided by the federation API (`f-API`) service.
+Federated graph queries in neurobagel are provided by the federation API (`f-API`) service.
 The neurobagel `f-API` takes a single user query and then sends it to every neurobagel node API (`n-API`) it is aware of, collects and combinesthe responses, and sends them back to the user as a single answer.